1. Stopped By The Police On The Street, Now What?

 ANSWER:

 Yes.
-If the police ask to speak to you about an investigation, it is a good idea to request to speak to your lawyer and have your parents, guardian or an appropriate adult present.
+If the police ask to speak to you about an investigation, you can request to speak to a lawyer and have your parents, guardian or an appropriate adult present (be sure to clearly ask the police for this).

-If you cannot afford a lawyer, you are entitled to have a lawyer arranged for you by the government at its expense.
-You may also get in touch with Legal Aid South Africa, their offices are available at your nearest magistrate's court, who may provide you with legal advice and representation for free.
+If you cannot afford a lawyer, you are entitled to have a lawyer arranged for you by the government for free.
+You can also contact Legal Aid South Africa, their offices are available at your nearest magistrate's court, they may provide you with legal advice and representation for free.
 However, as a minor, you should at least request to have your parents present.

 f.
 If I sit down, am I resisting?